 EURAXESS - Researchers in Motion is an initiative of the European Research Area (ERA) that addresses barriers to the mobility of researchers and seeks to enhance their career development.
-This pan-European effort is currently supported by 43 countries, of which we will profile Türkiye in this quarterly e-newsletter.
+This pan-European effort is currently supported by 43 countries, each of which will be profiled in our quarterly e-newsletters.